Me-Ditto/Me-Ditto/index.md

 ## About Me

-I am purchasing the Master degree at Vision and Cognition Lab (VCL), [Southeast University](https://www.seu.edu.cn/), supervised by Professor [Yangang Wang](https://www.yangangwang.com/).
+I am pursuing the Master degree at Vision and Cognition Lab (VCL), [Southeast University](https://www.seu.edu.cn/), supervised by Professor [Yangang Wang](https://www.yangangwang.com/).
 Prior to this, I obtained my Bachelor degree in Automation, [Nanjing University of Aeronautics and Astronautics University](http://nuaa.edu.cn/) (2022).

 My research focuses on human motion capture and human pose estimation, particularly with the 3D scenes.